Meeting recording · macOS

 Which permissions does meeting recording need?

-Two: Microphone (to record your voice) and Screen Recording (which is how macOS exposes system audio through ScreenCaptureKit).
-Accessibility is only used by the dictation feature to type at the cursor and is not needed to record meetings.
+Two: Microphone (to record your voice) and Screen Recording (which is how macOS exposes system audio through ScreenCaptureKit — VoiceToText never records the screen, only the audio).
+Accessibility is only used by the dictation feature (typing at the cursor, the global shortcut, Esc to cancel) and is not needed to record meetings.
 You grant these once in System Settings and can revoke them anytime.

 Can I transcribe an existing audio or video file?